ga-dc/js1/03-07-installfest/readme.md

 Garnet is an application we use to track student attendance and progress.
 Please join this class by clicking this link: https://garnet.wdidc.org/github/authorize?invite_code=d3a4640111f44b2dbd0b9811c417ac65

+Then, visit https://garnet.wdidc.org/ , click "JS DC 1", then click "Check In"

 ## Exit Ticket